Consecutive level spacings in the chiral Gaussian unitary ensemble: From the hard and soft edge to the bulk: Transition from Bessel- and Airy- to the Sine-Kernel

 \section{Transition from Bessel- and Airy- to the Sine-Kernel}

 The spacing between consecutive eigenvalues of random matrices with unitary symmetry in the bulk of the spectrum is well-approximated by Wigner's surmise~\cite{Haake,GMW} for $2\times2$ GUE matrices,

-We will also give an exact expression in \ref{spaceDH}, cf. \cite{Mehta}, which is universal.
-In the present case of the $\chi$GUE also called complex Wishart-Laguerre ensemble, deviations should show up at the hard edge because the $k$-point correlation functions differ from the ones in the bulk of the spectrum.
+We will also give a much more precise expression in \ref{spaceDH}, cf. \cite{Mehta}, which is universal.
+In the present case of the $\chi$GUE also called complex Wishart-Laguerre ensemble, deviations should show up at the hard edge because there the $k$-point correlation functions differ from the ones in the bulk of the spectrum.

 Before we address this question in terms of the nearest neighbour level spacing distribution in detail, see Section~\ref{sec:gap}, let us investigate the transition on the level of the kernel of the underlying limiting determinantal point process, that is the transition from the Bessel-kernel at the hard edge to the sine-kernel in the bulk.
-Additionally, we also discuss the transition from the Airy-kernel at the soft edge to the sine-kernel for completeness.
+Additionally, we also discuss the transition from the Airy-kernel at the soft edge to the sine-kernel in the bulk for completeness.
 Although we do not have analytical results at the soft edge, we will numerically study this transition for the spacing as well in Section~\ref{sec:asymp.nu}.

 The eigenvalue statistics of the $\chi$GUE follows a determinantal point process.
 This means the $k$-point correlation function of the eigenvalues has the form

 with correlation kernel $K(x_a,x_b)$.
 This holds already at finite matrix size, see~\eref{k-point-det.n} in Section~\ref{sec:finiteN}, as well as in the asymptotic scaling limit in the bulk, at the hard and soft edge.
 For example, the microscopic level density is given by $\rho(x)=R_1(x)$.